About Antelope, CA & Our Pest Control Services

 Additionally, they are now living in couches and can be transferred from property to property through used furniture.
 Domestic animals like dogs and cats have thick fur, which makes for a fantastic hiding location for bedbugs.
 Using public transportation like buses, rails, and cabs can bring you into contact with bed bugs, which you then take to your home.
 Bedbugs are six-legged parasitic pests that suck human and animal blood.
 Their length is around 1/4 of an inch with an oval flat shape.
 A normal female can lay 5 to 7 eggs a week and will produce around 500 eggs throughout its lifespan of 12 months to 75 months.
 The eggs will hatch out within just 6 to 17 days when they become known as nymphs.
 Bed Bug eggs are resistant to pesticides or herbicides.

-About Termites in Antelope, CA
+Termite Pest Control in Antelope, CA

 Wood-eating termites feast upon decomposed vegetation and trees and shrubs within the dirt.
 A wood-eating termite’s jaws are capable of tearing pieces of cellulose substance.
 This capacity is the thing that will cause worry in our dwellings.
 A normal nest of underground termites may well consume 16 grams of wood on a daily basis.
 This is about 13 lbs. of wood annually.
 Subterranean termite laborers only measure from 1 cm to a few millimeters in size, their particular eating routine is effective at producing costly property damage.
 House footings, furnishings, cabinets, and even magazines are eating areas for termites.
 Subterranean termite homes are generally formed on the earth.
 In these piles, termites construct elaborate tunnel systems and then use dirt tunnels in which they will access above-ground wood resources.
 Drywood termites dwell within the hardwood that they consume as well as moving into and infesting walls and home furniture.
 Termites are typically referred to as silent destroyers, as they will often be hiding at home or in your lawn without any indication of damage.

-About Ants in Antelope, CA
+Ant Pest Control in Antelope, CA

 There are around 270 distinct kinds of ants in California.
 Ants are more prone to infiltrate homes in cold, damp weather, such as the winter, when they are seeking a warm place to stay.
 In Northern California, Argentine ants are one of the most common invaders.
 The ratio of 300 queens to 1,000 worker ants is not unusual in Argentine Ant colonies.
 They don’t make a permanent home and instead relocate when a threat is detected.
 Argentine Ants are known to live in cities because they have a constant supply of water.